theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/transactions/execute-transactions.md

 ---
 title: Execute Transactions
-description: Managing and Executing Transactions- The Class Transaction
+description: Managing and Executing Transactions
 ---

 The following sample application shows how to use the *Transaction* class to execute an SAP transaction.<br>